 - Quit smoking.
 Smoking can lead to gum disease, which can exasperate sensitivity.

-When considering treatment, it is helpful to seek our advice.
-Determining the cause of your sensitivity may dictate the kind of treatment needed.
+When considering treatment, it is helpful to seek the advice of a professional family dental care specialist.
+Determining the cause of your sensitivity may dictate the kind of treatment needed such as dental implants.
 No amount of special toothpaste will solve pain caused by an unfilled cavity.
 But there are things that can be done to help alleviate general sensitivity:

 - Brush with toothpastes designed for sensitive teeth.
 There are several different brands available; we can recommend a brand that is best for you.
 The key with sensitivity toothpastes is to use them long term.
 Don’t switch back to regular toothpaste when the pain is gone.